hspekt/site/_posts/2020-8-15-genomewebinar.md

 **Why do you combine sonication and benzonase?**

-For processing the single cells, we do not combine sonication and benzonase.
+This approaches are used to degrade nucleic acids and enhance cell disruption and release of molecules.
+However, we do not combine sonication and benzonase for processing single cells.

 **Are membrane protein degraded by your process?**